 The Sonicwall TZ-210 router uses a web interface to display router settings.
 In order to login to the Sonicwall TZ-210 router you need to use a web browser.

 Open your favorite web browser.
-If you don't have a favorite or are not sure what this means, open up Chrome, Firefox, or Internet Explorer.
+If you don't have a favorite or are not sure what this means, open up Chrome, Firefox, or Edge.
 If you are already in a browser window, go ahead and open up a new tab.

 We have simplified this step for you with this link: Login to your TZ-210 Router